 Last consider the discipline meted out by the equity officer.
-The courts below found it pivotal that the bias-response team at Virginia Tech could only (directly) "invite' students to participate in a 'voluntary conversation' about the alleged bias or refer reports elsewhere."
+The district court emphasized below that "[a]ny student engagement with Bias Response & Education is 'entirely voluntary" because if a reported student "does not want to meet or otherwise engage," he does not have to.
 App.
-16. Being referred to the police is hardly a trivial matter.
-And the "healing circles" or "voluntary conversations" that the biasresponse teams tout as "restorative" are ample punishments in themselves.
-As Judge Wilkinson explained, "[t]his is an invitation from [administrator] to the student to come to the [administrator's] office, not for tea or coffee, but for the express purpose of discussing the student's speech."
-App.
-53 (dissenting opinion).
+7a.
+Potentially being referred to the police is hardly a trivial matter.
+See App.
+5a-6a.
+And the "healing circles" or "voluntary conversations" that the bias-response teams tout as "restorative" are ample punishments in themselves.
+As Judge Wilkinson explained, "[t]his is an invitation from the [administrator] to the student to come to the [administrator's] office, not for tea or coffee, but for the express purpose of discussing the student's speech."
+Speech First, Inc. v.
+Sands, 69 F.4th 184, 210 (4th Cir.
+2023) (dissenting op.).
 Faddish "nomenclature does not alter reality and does not contradict the proscriptive nature of the policies."
 Speech First, Inc. v.
 Fenves, 979 F.3d 319, 333 (5th Cir.
 2020).
 For the threatened student, "[b]etter to avoid the whole darn thing by keeping one's mouth shut."
-App.
-54 (Wilkinson, J., dissenting).
+Sands, 69 F.4th at 211 (Wilkinson, J., dissenting).

-The Fourth Circuit's decision to deny standing to students subjected to bias-response regimes is egregiously wrong.
+The Seventh Circuit's decision to deny standing to students subjected to bias-response regimes is egregiously wrong.
 To hold that such regimes could not objectively chill speech is to miss their whole point: policing ideas on America's campuses.
-The erroneous holding below deprives young people of the ability to vindicate their First Amendment right to speak freely without threat of government censorship.
+The erroneous holding below deprives young people of the ability to exercise their First Amendment right to speak freely without threat of government censorship.
 This Court's review is needed.